Michael Woodside, Principal Investigator

 My research focuses on the statistical characterization and analysis of single-molecule force spectroscopy data.

-Rohith Vedhthaanth Sekar, Graduate Student
+Rohith Vedhthaanth Sekar, Postdoc

 rohithve[AT]ualberta.ca